 About Element Berlin

-Founded in 1999, GEVA was the result of a combination of the component testing division of BMW Rolls-Royce GmbH, Oberursel (in Frankfurt) and Dahlewitz (in Berlin).
+Founded in 1999, GEVA was the result of a combination of the component testing division of BMW Rolls-Royce GmbH, Oberursel (near Frankfurt) and Dahlewitz (in Berlin).
 Since its formation, this laboratory has consistently developed and delivered a range of highly sophisticated spin testing, vibration testing, structural strength examinations, high and low cycle fatigue testing and fluid system tests.

 Now known as Element Berlin, our customers often tell us that we are not a typical “industrial” test lab, because of our continued focus on the more technically challenging, complex and experimental side of the testing spectrum and regularly come back to us because, as they say, “we often start where other testing labs give up”.